brunobritodev/JPProject.IdentityServer4.AdminUI/README.md

 # We are online at Azure.

-Check it now at [Jp Project](https://jpproject.azurewebsites.net/sso/).
+Check it now at [Jp Project](https://jpproject.azurewebsites.net/admin-ui/).

+You can check also [SSO](https://jpproject.azurewebsites.net/sso/) and [User Management]((https://jpproject.azurewebsites.net/user-management/)

 _New users are readonly_